Balmy Alley: Influence

 Balmy Alley looking south from 24th Street towards Bernal Heights.

 The Balmy Alley murals have been described, along with San Diego's Chicano Park and Los Angeles' Estrada Courts, as a leading example of mural environments that reclaim spaces for Chicanos and give expression to a history of Chicano displacement and marginalization.

 The mural grouping in the alley is internationally recognized, both as an exemplar of activist art and as a tourist destination.

 Context

 The Mission District has San Francisco's densest concentration of murals, often along political themes, sometimes described jointly as the "Mission School" of muralism.
 Balmy Alley is often cited as the leading concentration within the Mission.

-Nearby Clarion Alley, another mural grouping by local artists, was inspired by Balmy Alley.